 Walk us through the whole thing.

-It's a top of drudge.
+It's the top of Drudge.

-Uh it's it talks about how they're they're taking private, and I don't do this, but a lot of Americans send their girlfriend, send their significant others these private photographs, and these engineers at Twitter are talking about storing them on a database.
+It talks about how they're taking private, and I don't do this, but a lot of Americans send their girlfriends, send their significant others, these private photographs.

-And they they talk about all the pornographic images that they enjoy looking at of your private data.
+And they talk about all the pornographic images that they enjoy looking at of your private data.

-Most people don't realize Naked pictures they're sending.
+Naked pictures they're sending.

 Naked pictures, private part pictures.